AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 #### Accessing the Configuration Menu Options {#configuration-options}

-You can update your configurations if you select the **Configuration** option from the side menu, as shown in the figure below:
+You can update your configurations if you click the **Configuration** option from the side menu, as shown in the figure below:

 ![screen_shot_2018-10-15at101257am](assets/screen_shot_2018-10-15at101257am.png)